openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

 .. warning:

-    The kolla-kubernetes deliverable has two configuraiton files.
+    The kolla-kubernetes deliverable has two configuration files.
 This is a little clunky and we know about the problem :)  We are working on getting all configuraiton into cloud.yaml.
 Until that is fixed the variable in globals.yaml `kolla_install_type` must have the same contents as the variable in cloud.yaml `install_type`.
 In this